-6A diagnosis of Hemachromatosis must be included on the written order.
+6. A diagnosis of Hemachromatosis must be included on the written order.
 The therapeutic phlebotomy is still warranted in this case even if the values are outside of the criteria listed.
 The Pathologist must be consulted.

 If the ordering physician wants the procedure to proceed: